Kometa-Team/Kometa/docs/metadata/overlay.md

 Overlays and templates are defined within one or more Overlay files, which are linked to libraries in the [Libraries Attribute](../config/libraries.md#overlay-path) within the [Configuration File](../config/configuration.md).

+All overlay coordinates assume 1000 x 1500 for Posters and 1920 x 1080 for Backgrounds and Title Cards.

 **To remove all overlays add `remove_overlays: true` to the `overlay_path` [Libraries Attribute](../config/libraries.md#remove-overlays).**

-**To change a single overlay original image either replace the image in the assets folder or remove the `Overlay` shared label and then PMM will overlay the new image**
+**To change a single overlay original image either remove the `Overlay` shared label and update the Image in Plex or replace the image in the assets folder and then PMM will overlay the new image**

 These are the attributes which can be used within the Overlay File: